Get Rid Of Toxins

 Keeping your stomach healthy is like the holy scripture of health.
 If your digestive system is in good shape then you’re already winning.
 It’s also the best way to get your glow on.
 Welcome fermented foods like kimchi, sauerkraut, miso, and kefir yogurt into your life and you’ll never look back.
 It can even be as easy as drinking a glass of kombucha or even sprinkling some Glow Powder by the Beauty Chef into your smoothie every day.
 Good bacteria in your gut is like shoes, you can never have enough.

-We like to put tea in the same category as a hot bath, there’s nothing a good cup of tea can’t cure.
-Your good old English Breakfast has its benefits but let’s go deeper.
+We like to put tea in the same category as a hot bath, there’s nothing as ritualistic and centering as a beautiful cup of tea.
+Your good old English Breakfast has its place but let’s go deeper.
 Add dandelion for liver function, burdock root for purification and chamomile and goldenseal to improve circulation and increase metabolism.